Goldi14/IDS-/README.md

 # IDS-
-Three modules in this work is as follows:
+Three modules in this work are as follows:
 GAN based implementation
 Genetic Algorithm based feature selection
 Finally Hyperparameter Tuning